ecaradec/oric1js/README.md

 # Welcome

-This project was a try to see if I could build an emulator for a computer I own when I was young : the Oric 1.
+Oric1js project was a try to see if I could build an emulator for a computer I own when I was a kid : the Oric 1.

-The project was more an aim to explore how to build a VM.
-Actually I started with a 6502 emulator and it seemed like it would be too hard to expand it to a running machine.
+The main intention was to learn how to build a VM.
+It started as a 6502 emulator and as it seemed like it wouldn't be too hard to expand it to a running machine.

-The emulator is entirely in javascript.
-I can run from a webpage.
+The emulator is entirely in javascript, so you can just clone the project, open oric1.html in the browser and see it working.

-The keyboard is emulator so you can type a few commands.
-The keyboard is in qwerty as the emulator emulate for the scan code of the keyboard.
-However, the ctrl key is replaced by the LeftAlt key because Ctrl commands will usually trigger shortcuts on Windows.
+The keyboard is emulated so you can type a few commands.
+However, the ctrl key is replaced by the *left alt* key because *ctrl* shortcuts will usually trigger shortcuts on Windows.

+The ROM is included in the source but of course not covered by the license.

 # TODO

-- [ ] Github release
 - [ ] Memory computation or display is broken
 - [ ] Try to move the VM in a webworker and post scanline periodicaly
 - [ ] Use uint8array for memory

 # DONE
+- [X] Github release
 - [X] Read the keyboard
 - [X] gestion du curseur